EnnoLangelotz/drupal-publicactions/video 1 - breadcrumb metadata/breadcrumb-metadata-post.md

 #Adding Breadcrumb metadata to your website

 I have created a video explaining how you can add breadcrumb metadata to your Drupal 8 website.
-The gist is the following:
+It quickly explains how to add the metadata to your theme and how you test the results.

+If you don't need the explanations and details, feel free to just copy the code below.

 You will need a twig template in your theme that overwrites the standard breadrumb twig template.
 The name should be "breadcrumb.html.twig".